Apfirebolt/meals-database-app-using-vue-3/README.md

 ## Project setup

 Simply install node modules for the Vue app and you're done at least for the development mode.
+Next step is running the application using the serve script and navigate to http://localhost:8080/ to view the application.
+That is it, in my case 8080 was occupied with Jenkins so the app was running on port 8081.

 ```
 npm install